kaltura/DeveloperPortalDocs/documentation/Deliver-and-Distribute-Media/how-retrieve-download-or-streaming-url-using-api-calls.md

 ### Retrieving a URL for a Video Stream

-To retrieve a specific video flavor, call the **playManifest** API.
+To retrieve a specific video flavor:

+1. Call the **playManifest** API.
 Be certain to have the Partner ID and Entry ID at hand.
 To call the **playManifest** API and retrieve a specific video flavor, call the following URL -

 **[serviceUrl]**/p/**[YourPartnerId]**/sp/0/playManifest/entryId/**[YourEntryId]**/format/**[StreamingFormat]**/protocol/**[Protocol]**/flavorParamId/**[VideoFlavorId]**/ks/**[ks]**/video.**[ext]**

-Replace the following parameters:
+2. Replace the following parameters:

 *   **serviceUrl - **the base URL to the Kaltura Server
 *   **YourPartnerId** - Your Kaltura account publisher Id.
 (Can be retrieved from the [Publisher Account Settings](http://www.kaltura.com/index.php/kmc/kmc4#account|integration) page in the KMC).